Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Background and motivation

 \section{Background and motivation}

 In this section, we first illustrate the PB method and discuss the consistency of PB estimators, CIs, and HTs.
 Then, we review the background of DP, including the definitions and mechanisms used in this paper.
-Finally, we identify the problem of using biased estimates in PB for private inference through two examples of building CIs and conducting HTs.
+Finally, we identify the problem of using biased estimates in PB for private inference through an HT example in the literature.